 When posting your podcast on YouTube, it can be tempting to release an audio-only version of your podcast episodes accompanied by a static image thumbnail.
 It’s convenient, takes less time, and opens your focus towards your podcast content itself.

 Since YouTube is a video platform, its audience expects video—and view stats support this.
 Despite view counts possibly saying you get a decent amount on your episode, “fake” podcast videos made up of static images lose 90-95% of their audience within the first 90 seconds.

 In this article we’ll instruct you on how to format your podcast into a YouTube video and avoid the problem of viewers dropping off early.
+Then, in the second part we will walk through how to livestream a video.
 These steps are: